IHE/publications/README.md

 * List numbering problems
 * How is the home page index.html managed?
 * What are the publication steps and who is responsible for those steps
+  * approval of pull requests
+  * move from github to IHE defined publication site (likely a S3 bucket)
+  * fixup URL redirects as necessary?